 So much time was spent fighting for their IEPs - if I walk away and return, we'd have to start those battles all over again.

-So often, families discover a much calmer home life once they’ve removed school from the equation.
-School environments with stress and pressure can actually create some "school-induced problems... and those fade away or are at least minimized when children aren't in that setting anymore.
+After years of talking with other families, many discover a much calmer home life, once they’ve removed school from the equation.
+School environments with stress and pressure can actually create some "school-induced problems” ... and many families report that those fade away or are at least minimized when children aren't in that setting anymore.

 Sometimes you have to weigh out the pros and cons for walking away from a bad situation.
 Yes, if the kids have to return, the IEP process may have to start over.
 But you will have bought them a little reprieve.
 And maybe when fear isn't clouding your judgement, you can see more advantages to walking away.